ishiharaf/tracker/README.md

 # tracker

-Minimalistic hour tracker.
+Minimalistic time tracker.
 It calculates the number of hours worked in a day and outputs an invoice.
 It acts like a time card stamped by a time clock.
-You can clock in and out for work and break, for a total of two times each.
+You can clock in and out for work and a break.
 I used [minimist](https://github.com/substack/minimist) (1.2.5) as the argument parser.

 ## Table of contents
 - [Usage](#usage)